 Can Cerebral Palsy Be Prevented?

-Currently, there is no cure for cerebral palsy, but a variety of treatment options can improve the quality of life for babies and children.
-Many interventions are started prior to or shortly after a diagnosis is given.
+Various treatment options can improve symptoms and quality of life for babies and children.
+Many interventions can be started immediately after receiving a diagnosis.[8]

 Medications